 This popular coffee shop is open 364 days on a 24/7 basis, only closing for Christmas and the occasional hurricane.
 Frying beignets since 1862, Café Du Monde is a legend that lives up to its reputation as one of the best breakfasts in New Orleans.
 We would expect nothing less from the third oldest restaurant in New Orleans.
 Antoine’s, open since 1940, is the oldest restaurant in New Orleans.

-Click here to buy a Café du Monde Beignet and Coffee Gift Box if you want to recreate the Café du Monde breakfast experience at home.
+Buy a Café du Monde Beignet and Coffee Gift Box from Amazon if you want to recreate the Café du Monde breakfast experience at home.

 Café du Monde’s limited menu features beignets, coffee (regular and chicory), milk, orange juice and soft drinks.
 Even with so few options, the queue is often quite long.
 But don’t be afraid.
 The line moves quickly.